mathigon/textbooks/content/matrices/content.md

 `§[[1 0] [c 1]]` x `§[[x] [y]]` = `§[[x] [cx+y]]`

-{.fixme} formatting
+{.fixme} formatting and inputs

 :::

-Adjust the matrix to see how it changes in the coordinates.

 Now add some buttons and code that make it snap to a set of matrix values.

+These types of transformations are called [shear transformations](gloss:shear), because they shear the coordinate system in a perpindicular proportion (?phrasing?).

 ::: tab
 #### Other

 Of course, matrices can have any values in them, and thus can transform in many ways.
 Play with the values here and see how the transformation is still some combination of the basic transformations.

 {.todo} Free reign to do whatever they want.
+Or just keep this separate, as shown below.

 :::

 ---

-> id: translate

-{.todo} You may have noticed we have not discussed one type of transformation.
-We cannot move space!

----

-> id: three-d

-Matrices do not have to represent transformations in 2 dimensions.
-They can also represent 3 or higher dimensions.

-{.todo} An interaction with a 3d transformation.

----

 > id: play-with-me

-Linear transformation means each grid line will remain "parallel and evenly spaced".
-Now play with it.
+Try adjusting the values in the matrix and see what kind of transformations you can make!

     // try w/ grid on or off, to compare underlying grid w/ transformation
     - var GRID = 8